 Although the days of fully 3D printed organs are not here yet, every day medical researchers inch closer.
-Previously, Tel Aviv University developed a miniature functional heart, while firms like BioLife3D are carrying out experiments with various types of cardiac patches.
+Previously, Tel Aviv University developed a miniature functional 3D printed heart, while firms like BioLife3D are carrying out experiments with various types of cardiac patches.
 Although, researchers from multiple universities are tackling another line of cardiovascular tissue development.
 Their method for SLA organ printing has allowed them to turn food dye into a network of vessels similar to ones in the human body.

 As with most such experiments, the team was using bioprinting’s most common new tool: hydrogels.
 Using a method the researchers dubbed “SLATE” (stereolithography apparatus for tissue engineering), they mixed the food dye with hydrogel as it came into contact with the light source.
 The team were thus able to create fake lungs with the ability to oxygenate the blood and pulsate without splitting open.
 The design functionally acted as a network of “alveolar air sacs”.